arambazamba/ng-adv/labs/lab-02/readme.md

 }
 ```

--   Start the json-server with `json-server --watch db.json`
+-   Start the json-server with `json-server db.json --watch`

 -   Add the following property to environment.ts: